0 Current Deals

 How do I get a Gold Card?

 To do this, you'll need to have an Annual Gold Card – this will either be your actual season ticket or come with it.
 You should have been given one automatically if you’ve bought a year's season ticket or Travelcard (not weekly or monthly) from one of 600+ stations on this Annual Gold Card area map, and at least one of the stations on your ticket falls within the same area.

 This won’t work in much of the UK, but the Gold Card area includes a large part of the south of England and West Midlands – including Bournemouth, Brighton, Coventry, Norwich and London stations.

 Which railcards can I get for £10?

-You can choose from the major national railcards – 16-25, Family & Friends, Two Together, Senior, Network Railcard for London and the south of England (all norm £30) and Disabled Persons Railcard (norm £20).
+You can choose from most of the major national railcards – 16-25, Family & Friends, Two Together, Senior, Network Railcard for London and the south of England (all norm £30) and Disabled Persons Railcard (norm £20).
 These cards get you a third off most journeys – see all railcard types.

 You can get one annual railcard for £10 at any time during the validity of your Annual Gold Card.

 Don't have a Gold Card?
 You can still get a £10 railcard